Ensomniacs/Ensomniacs/README.md

 - 👀 I’m interested in learning more about HAML, SCSS, and Java.
 Currently working towards a BA in Web Design & Development.
 - 🌱 I’m currently learning SCSS and basic Javascript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Email: E.ensomniacs@gmail.com or Eli.Brewer@ii-concepts.com
+- 📫 How to reach me: Email: E.ensomniacs@gmail.com

 <!---
 Ensomniacs/Ensomniacs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.